Jon-Fr/Geo_419/README.md

-# A program for logarithmic scaling and visualizing of Sentinel-1 scenes.
+# A short program for logarithmic scaling and visualizing of Sentinel-1 scenes.